|Nutrition Facts (per serving)|

 Diagonally slice thin strips so that each piece is about 2-inches in length.
 Then collect some of the slices and cut into thin matchbox strips.

-Soak the gobo strips in water for a while and drain well.
-You can add a drop of vinegar to the water if desired.
+Soak gobo strips in water and drain well.
+You can add a drop of vinegar to the water, if desired.
 Change the water several times until it is clean.
-Leave the gobo in the water until you are ready to cook.
+Leave gobo in water until ready to cook.

 Cut carrots into matchbox strips.

-Heat vegetable oil in a frying pan, and fry gobo for a couple of minutes.
+Heat vegetable oil in a frying pan over medium-high heat, and fry gobo for a couple of minutes.

 Add carrot strips to the pan and stir-fry them.